Home | Intervention Overview | Diversity Within Unity

 Likewise, the cultural diversity that Homo sapiens has created on planet Earth is vital.
 HumanDHS proposes that it would be beneficial to “harvest” useful cultural practices from all cultures to help us build a global inclusive culture for a decent sustainable future for our world.

-HumanDHS wishes to promote global brainstorming on how we can design a new global culture.
-We suggest we need a new global culture that includes all useful and functional aspects of traditional cultural practices from all cultural realms on the globe, be it Japanese or Egyptian or Chinese or French cultural practices, many of which are currently choked by Western uniformity.
-We recommend, however, that we do not include those cultural practices that have damaging effects, resembling bygone Chinese foot binding.
-And it would furthermore be advisable, we believe, to refrain from including differences that are so irreconcilable that that they split the common ground that humankind needs in order to coexist on planet Earth.
-We commend using human rights as sifting tool to decide how to make these choices.
+The HumanDHS fellowship wishes to promote global reflection on how we can design a new global culture.
+We suggest we need a new global culture that includes all dignifying aspects of traditional cultural practices from all cultural realms on the globe, be it from indigenous cultural practices, which are currently in grave danger, or from larger entities, such as the Japanese or Chinese or Egyptian cultural realms, many of which increasingly surrender to Western uniformity.
+We recommend, however, to refrain from including all those cultural practices that have damaging effects which resemble, for instance, bygone Chinese foot binding.
+And it would furthermore be advisable, we believe, to refrain from including differences that are so irreconcilable that they split the common ground that humankind is in need of if all want to coexist on planet Earth.
+We commend using human rights as sifting tool to decide how to make these choices..

 See, for example, Lindner, Evelin G. (2006).
 Avoiding Humiliation - From Intercultural Communication to Global Inter-Human Communication, in Journal of Intercultural Communication, SIETAR Japan, (9), pp. 1-16, 2006.